 Home equity loan for property investment.

 You can finance an investment property by unlocking your existing home equity.
 Home equity is the value of your home.
-If you still owe money on it, then the your home equity is the home value less the money owed on it.
+If you still owe money on it, then your home equity is the home value less the money owed on it.

 For instance, if your house has a value of $500,000 and the money owed on it is $120,000, then the equity on the home is at $380,000.

 This equity can be taken as a deposit on the property investment you looking to purchase.
-Your current home property turns into a security or a collateral for the new financial debt.
+Your current home property turns into security or collateral for the new financial debt.
 Find more information on Home Equity Loans.